 Turmeric (curcumin): Treats inflammation, pain, and stiffness

 Curcumin is the active compound in turmeric.
 It’s is part of the ginger family, but may help OA in different ways.
-Studies show that the substance may fight inflammatory compounds.
-It may also help reduce pain and stiffness during an OA flare-up.

 For the treatment of arthritis, the Arthritis Foundation recommends the following dosage options: